-7.8.6 Configuration Using The Dashboard Of Intel Manager For Lustre https://<externalIP>/iml or https://<externalhost>/iml
+7.9.6 Configuration Using The Dashboard Of Intel Manager For Lustre

 The final step in the deployment of IEEL is the configuration of the Lustre server nodes and creating Lustre filesystems.
 This is done using the Intel Manager dashboard.